google/WebFundamentals/src/content/en/updates/posts/2016/08/removing-document-write.md

 even longer for the resource to download, which can incur one or more network roundtrips and delay the time to first render of the page

-**For users on slow connections such as 2G, external scripts dynamically injected via `document.write()` can delay the display of main page content for tens of seconds**, or cause pages to either fail to load or take so long that the user just gives up.
+**For users on slow connections, such as 2G, external scripts dynamically injected via `document.write()` can delay the display of main page content for tens of seconds**, or cause pages to either fail to load or take so long that the user just gives up.
 Based on instrumentation in Chrome, we've learned that pages featuring third-party scripts inserted via document.write() are typically twice as slow to load than other pages on 2G.

-We collected the following data from a 28 day field trial on 1% of Chrome stable users, restricted to users on 2G connections.
+We collected data from a 28 day field trial on 1% of Chrome stable users, restricted to users on 2G connections.
 We saw that 7.6% of all page loads on 2G included at least one cross-origin, parser-blocking script that was inserted via `document.write()` in the top level document.
 As a result of blocking